easyfeedback/RCL/CONTRIBUTING.md

    cd RCL
    ```

-1. Setup all the dependencies and packages by running `yarn boot`.
-This command will install
+1. Setup all the dependencies and packages by running `yarn install` or simply `yarn`.
+This command
-   dependencies and bootstrap the repo using `lerna`
+   will install dependencies and bootstrap the repo using `lerna`

 ## Development